 By: Siyabonga Londani Zulu

-How far you want to advance your legacy is up to you ‘now’.
-The things that you fail to achieve will impact your future generations.
-Everything that we do now is a stepping stone for us and those to come.
+How far you want to advance your legacy is purely up to you.
+Therefore, everything that we do, now, is a stepping stone not only for us, but also for the generations to come.

-The part that makes me nervous, however, is how my actions, achievements or lack thereof will impact the future of my children and their children’s children.
-That’s a lot of responsibility to try digest and come to terms with.
-You may think oh well that’s not my problem and that could be true but it would also be selfish.
-It is unbecoming of a man or a woman to procreate and not spare a thought to these things.
-If these things didn’t matter then we would not complain so bitterly about black tax.
+The part that makes me nervous, however, is how my actions, achievements or lack thereof will impact the future of my children and their children’s children – That’s a lot of responsibility to try digest and come to terms with.

-“Your image, your message, and your past performance should be clear and consistent indicators of the service you will deliver in the future, so people believe it’s in their sincere best interest to come back to you time and time again,” – Janini
+“Your image, your message, and your past performance should be clear and consistent indicators of the service you will deliver in the future, so that people believe it’s in their sincere best interest to come back to you time and time again,” – Janini